 You can follow along if you already have the images ready, but to give you a better idea, we are going to select one image and then create each frame by setting up individual layers.

-The image used for this tutorial can be downloaded here.
 Once you’re ready, all you have to do is drag and drop it onto your Photoshop canvas.

 If you like, you can also adjust the image with effects like Brightness and Contrast, etc.

 Tip: You can get the images from this page.